unboundsecurity/unbound-sample-code/blockchain/ethereum/erc20/README.md

 # ERC20 Contract Deployment with Unbound CASP
-This POC demonstrates how to use Unbound Crypto Assets Services Platform (CASP) for deploying, managing and executing transactions with a custom Ethereum ERC20 contract.
+This demo application demonstrates how to use Unbound Crypto Assets Services Platform (CASP) for deploying, managing and executing transactions with a custom Ethereum ERC20 contract.

 #	1. CASP Overview

-Unbound Tech’s Crypto Asset Security Platform (“**CASP**”) is a pure-software solution that runs on any endpoint, server or cloud, at a security level above and beyond all existing solutions for blockchain custody and trading of crypto assets.
+Unbound Security's Crypto Asset Security Platform (“**CASP**”) is a pure-software solution that runs on any endpoint, server or cloud, at a security level above and beyond all existing solutions for blockchain custody and trading of crypto assets.

 The CASP solution is built on the technological foundation of secure multiparty computation (MPC).
 As used in the CASP solution, it provides the following benefits:
 -	A risk-based [Risk-Based Quorum Policy](https://www.unboundtech.com/docs/CASP/CASP_Developers_Guide-HTML/Content/Products/CASP/CASP_Offering_Description/Solution.htm#_Ref508800931) that provides a flexible mechanism to handle transaction signing by multiple participants across multiple groups.